Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 Documentation from other offices maintained and/or considered part of the available search file

 Text data and image data of the WIPO, the USPTO and the EPO, as well as image data of major European countries are stored, and IPC, ECLA and USPC search is possible.

 V. Activities in the field of computerized and other mechanized search systems

 a) Patent and Utility Model Search System (F-term search system)

 In December 1999, a patent and utility model search system, based on a distributed computing system, was put into operation.
 This system integrated (clustered) not only the conventional F-term search system and a system to search computer-software related non-patent literature (CS literature), but also a foreign patent document search system using EPO internal classification (ECLA) and the United States patent classification (USPC).
 Multiple search keys, such as F-term, FI, free word, CS term, ECLA and USPC, can be inputted simultaneously; thus an examination environment, enabling seamless search of various documents, such as domestic patents, foreign patents, non-patents, was created.
 This system enables referencing by linking patent family documents, citing documents, and cited documents.
 Furthermore, the text data of prior to laying-open specifications is stored and is available for search.

 A full text search in Japanese and English is also available by use of text data of the domestic patent gazette collected through the paperless system and text data of the foreign patent gazette.

-Further, a new terminal incorporating 2 screens of an ordinary high-resolution LCD for performing a search work and of a super high-resolution LCD for displaying documents such as the Patent Gazette or the like is to be introduced from January 2005.
+In addition, in January 2005, a new terminal incorporating 2 screens, one ordinary high-resolution LCD for performing search work and one super high-resolution LCD for displaying documents such as Patent Gazette and the like, was introduced.

 b) Search System for Example of Appeals and Trials and Court Decisions (J-term search system)